• Skip to primary navigation

 • Hominy corn is NOT the same as sweet corn and cannot be used as a replica.

-• As the drink cools down it may thicken, if it does, it's normal thin it out with milk/water if required.
+• As the drink cools down it may thicken, if it does, it is okay to thin it out with milk/water if required.

 • You can purchase dried hominy corn from any Asian, Caribbean or Latino grocery store

-• Store any leftovers in the refrigerator and consume within 2-3 days
+• Store any leftovers in the refrigerator (in individual glasses that are wrapped or in an airtight container) and consume within 2-3 days

 • For best results, once you have made the drink, allow it to completely chill before serving.